astelrastogi/Tetris/README.md

 1. `make clean`
 2. `make tetris`
 3. Write your code in our language in [test](https://github.com/astelrastogi/Tetris/blob/main/test1) file
+4. Sample codes are provided in test files (test1 to test5)
 4. `./a.out < test1`